Updated: Dec 22, 2021

 It takes ~5 days of skiing to get comfortable, then you’ll likely feel confident on greens and ready to further challenge yourself

-Pro Tips for the First Time Adult Skier
+ADvice for the First Time Adult Skier

 Don’t sweat the gear (rent before you buy).
 The sheer volume of gear associated with skiing is enough to make a beginner’s head spin.
 My advice?
 Rent your boots, poles, helmet, and skis all in one fell swoop.
-Then, with a season under your belt, you'll be better placed to invest in your own gear.
+Then, with a season under your belt, you'll be better placed to invest in your own gear. > See our related post on 6 Tips for a Smooth Rental Experience

 Don't be shy.
 Your overall experience will be better when you own your inexperience.
 Tell the staff you’re a Type 1 or novice skier and don’t be embarrassed when the recommended skis are short, wide, and look like they could belong to a kid.